 - The College Dining Hall purchases salad greens, tomatoes, and other specialty crops in season.
 Cherry tomatoes are a big hit at the salad bar!

-- The Community Supported Agriculture (CSA) program is our biggest produce outlet.
-Over 125 families from the community “join the farm” each year as members, and are provided with fresh food weekly throughout the farm season.
+- The community market share program is our biggest produce outlet.
+Families from the community “join the farm” each year as members, and are provided with fresh food weekly throughout the farm season.
 Members have the option to work on the farm for discounts, pick some extra crops, walk the gardens, and participate in farm events.

-- Our campus market stand at Lenfest Commons on the Wilson Campus is open to students, staff, faculty and the public from 11 a.m. to 1 p.m. on Wednesdays, June through November.
+- Our campus market stand at Fulton Farm on the Wilson Campus is open to students, staff, faculty and the public Wednesday afternoons, 2 to 5 p.m., June through November.